mortadella011/beer_challenge/README.md

 ## Database

 To run the project a MySQL database is necessary.
-Database name and login can be found in `server/src/index.js`.
+Dev database name and login can be found in `server/src/index.js`.
 Setup script can be found in the `sql/create.sql`.

 ### Angular Development server